JanneMattila/www/docs/_posts/2023/11/2023-11-13-defender-suspicious-activity.markdown

 categories: azure
 tags: azure security defender
 ---
-You might have received emails from "Microsoft Defender for Cloud" similar to this:
+You might have received emails from "Microsoft Defender for Cloud" like this:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/13/defender-suspicious-activity/email-dangling-domain.png" %}

-or similar to this:
+or like this:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/13/defender-suspicious-activity/email-sensitive-volume-mount.png" %}

-or one with extra bonus twist and _multiple alerts_ from single cluster in one email:
+or one with extra bonus twist and _multiple alerts_ from a single cluster in one email:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/13/defender-suspicious-activity/email-multiple.png" %}